 This workshop is for women who have sexual difficulties due to pelvic pain.
 Participants will have the opportunity to discuss with other women common challenges within their current or past intimate relationships, as well as difficulties and benefits with their medical treatment experiences.
 Women will be offered guidance in coping with chronic pelvic pain and associated anxiety.
 The workshop will also support women in identifying their pathways to sexual desire and pleasure, including the importance of emotional intimacy and healthy communication within intimate relationships.

-Women's sexuality groups meet one evening per week for 4 weeks.
-Groups are limited to 8 women.
+Women's sexuality groups meet one evening per week for 4 weeks, with a group of 4 to 8 women.

 Engage with Passion: Rediscovering Pleasure | Thursdays 5:30-7:00 pm Oct 26 - Nov 16